 And don’t forget about the annual Washington County Fiber Tour weekend each April.
 Dozens of fiber farms open to the public for demonstrations, sales, and visits with the animals.

 As summer approaches, the wool is sheared off in favor of a shorter, summer coat which will then grow longer as winter approaches, repeating the cycle!
+Without shearing, a sheep’s fleece can become overgrown and matted.
+This makes wool and other animal fibers a sustainable, renewable and biodegradable material.

-Without shearing, a sheep’s fleece can become overgrown and matted, making wool and other animal fibers a sustainable, renewable, and biodegradable material.
-Different breeds of sheep produce different “grades” of wool, from the soft, merino wool you might find in scarves and sweaters, to more coarse fibers better suited to purposes like upholstery or insulation.
+Plus, different breeds of sheep produce different “grades” of wool.
+This ranges from the soft merino wool found in scarves and sweaters to coarser fibers better suited to purposes like upholstery or insulation.

 Natural wool yarn from Ensign Brook Farm